ianozsvald/learning_text_transformer/README.md

 To add:

-    * remove suffix words (needs to identify its own terms ahead of time)
+    * HOW SLOW IS IT ON FULL SEARCH?

+    * lowercase/uppercase all
+    * replace variant dashes to - (partially done with unidecode)
+    * memoize each transform's apply

     * show how to use pandas to upload a column
     * normalise units ml/l, cm/mm/m, inches
-    * lowercase/uppercase all
-    * replace variant dashes to - (partially done with unidecode)

-    * force some Transform ordering e.g. FTFY first only
+    * prioritise Transforms so most likely to be useful are tried early
+    * only build RemoveWords transformer if words aren't in destination string! else operation is redundant for that example

+Future ideas?

     * can we specify types in the final version? e.g. transform to an int?
+    * if we specify the output type (e.g. int) we can use L2 norm as a distance metric on numeric outputs (maybe, but then how to score the text transforms inbetween?)
     * may be want to represent tokenised items as nodes so e.g. order could be messed with?
-    * prioritise Transforms so most likely to be useful are tried early
-    * only build RemoveWords transformer if words aren't in destination string! else operation is redundant for that example

 Possibly useful libraries: